 Dr. Rafael Fleites practices adult gastroenterology in Saint Cloud, FL and Orlando, FL.
 He is in-network for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, in addition to other insurance carriers.
 He attended Thomas Jefferson University, Jefferson Medical College for medical school and subsequently trained at Jackson Memorial Medical Center for residency.
 Dr. Fleites is professionally affiliated with Osceola Regional Medical Center.

 Relevant Interests: , gastrointestinal bleeding, stomach problems, small intestine disorders, irritable bowel syndrome (IBS), acid reflux (GERD)

 All Interests: Proctosigmoidoscopy, Irritable Bowel Syndrome, Small Intestine Disorders, Acid Reflux, Esophagus ...
 (Read more)

-Dr. Glenn Osterweil works as an acupuncturist and podiatrist in Orlando, FL, Clermont, FL, and Altamonte Springs, FL.
-His clinical interests include gastrointestinal problems (digestive disorders), menstrual disorders, and cancer supportive care.
-He accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-Dr. Osterweil trained at Genessee Hospital for his residency.
+Dr. Glenn Osterweil's specialties are acupuncture and podiatry (foot & ankle medicine).
+He practices in Orlando, FL, Clermont, FL, and Altamonte Springs, FL.
+He trained at Genessee Hospital for residency.
+These areas are among his clinical interests: gastrointestinal problems (digestive disorders), menstrual disorders, and cancer supportive care.
+Dr. Osterweil accepts Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.